Nadirshah

 Nadirshah is an Indian actor, film director, music composer, playback singer, lyricist, mimicry artist, comedian, and television host, who works in Malayalam films, television and on-stage.
 He has also done several supporting roles in Malayalam cinema.
-His areas of contribution in music includes playback singing, lyrics and composing.
-He made his directional debut with the Malayalam film Amar Akbar Anthony (2015).
+His areas of contribution in music include playback singing, lyrics and composing.
+He made his directorial debut with the Malayalam film Amar Akbar Anthony (2015).
 His second directorial was Kattappanayile Rithwik Roshan (2016).

 Early life

-Nadirshah was born in Kochi as the eldest of five children of M.A Sulaiman and P.S Suhara.
+Nadirshah was born in Kochi as the eldest of five children of M.A.
+Sulaiman and P.S.
+Suhara.
 He did his primary education from FACT Eastern UP School and FACT High School, Eloor, Ernakulam.
 He pursued his pre-degree from St. Paul's College, Kalamassery and graduated from Maharaja's College, Ernakulam.
 He worked at Carborundum Universal, Kochi for a short time.

 Career

 Nadirshah started his career at the age of 10 when he joined Rajan Antony's SCS Orchestra, Koonamavu.